jobrouter/typo3-connector/Documentation/developer.rst

 #.
 Lines 11-13: Retrieve the :php:`Connection` model with uid `42`, which holds
    the base URL of the JobRouter installation and the credentials.
-Of course, the connection must be registered first in the :guilabel:`Connections` :ref:`module <usage.module>`.
+Of course, the connection must be registered first in the :guilabel:`Connections` :ref:`module <usage-module>`.
 But you can also instantiate a new model object.
 #.
 Lines 15-17: It can be the case that there is no model available: There is
    no connection with uid 42 or the connection is disabled.
 So you have to